MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 -	![The text chat icon](media/Teams_Text.png) Opens a chat window to send text messages
 -	![The participants icon](media/Teams_Participants.png ) See current participants, or add more.

 To use additional features, select the ellipses icon […].
 For example, select **Blur my background** if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
-When you are in a group call or meeting, the More Options […] panel will also provide the option to record the call.
+When you are in a group call or meeting with a Remote Assist HoloLens user, the More Options […] panel will also provide the option to record the call.

 ## Draw and annotate